nvbogu/Natural-Language-Understanding-API/README.md

 pip install -U pip
 ```

-This guide will assumes that you need to have the server be accesible over https and not only http and therefore you will need
+This guide assumes that you need to have the server be accesible over https and not only http and therefore you will need
-your own domain name and be able to point it to the servers public ip adress which you will create here in this guide.
+your own domain name and be able to point it to the servers public ip address.
+In this guide you will create the server.

-## RASA-NLU
+## RASA

-In this section we will install the RASA package and clone the git repository.
+In this section we will install the RASA package and clone the Git repository.

-To install the RASA-NLU package we first create a project folder and a virtual environment to avoid conflicts.
+To install the RASA package we first create a project folder and a virtual environment to avoid conflicts.

 To create a project folder run:
 ```sh